htrc/HTRC-Tools-PairtreeToText/README.md

   /**
     * Retrieve full text (concatenated pages) from HT volume *
+    * @param pairtreeDoc The PairtreeDocument representing the volume
     * @param metsXmlFile The METS file describing the volume (and its page ordering)
     * @param volZipFile The volume ZIP file
     * @param codec The codec to use for encoding and decoding the text (implicit)
-    * @return A pair representing the volume and its textual content wrapped in Success, or Failure if an error occurred */ def pairtreeToText(metsXmlFile: File, volZipFile: File)(implicit codec: Codec): Try[(PairtreeDocument, String)]
+    * @return The text content of the volume wrapped in Success,
+    *         or Failure if an error occurred
+    */
+  def pairtreeToText(pairtreeDoc: PairtreeDocument, metsXmlFile: File, volZipFile: File)(implicit codec: Codec): Try[String]

   /**
     * Retrieve full text (concatenated pages) from HT volume *
     * @param volZipFile The volume ZIP file
+    * @param metsFileExt The file extension of the associated METS XML file
     * @param codec The codec to use for encoding and decoding the text (implicit)
-    * @return A pair representing the volume and its textual content wrapped in Success, or Failure if an error occurred */ def pairtreeToText(volZipFile: File)(implicit codec: Codec): Try[(PairtreeDocument, String)]
+    * @return The text content of the volume wrapped in Success,
+    *         or Failure if an error occurred
+    */
+  def pairtreeToText(volZipFile: File, metsFileExt: String = METS_XML_EXT)(implicit codec: Codec): Try[String]

   /**
     * Retrieve full text (concatenated pages) from HT volume *
     * @param htid The clean or unclean HT volume ID
     * @param pairtreeRootPath The root of the pairtree folder structure;<br>
-    *                         for example for a volume ID mdp.39015039688257, the corresponding volume ZIP file is:<br>
+    *                         for example for a volume ID mdp.39015039688257, the corresponding
+    *                         volume ZIP file is:<br>
     *                         [pairtreeRootPath]/mdp/pairtree_root/39/01/50/39/68/82/57/39015039688257/39015039688257.zip
-    * @param isCleanId True if `htid` represents a 'clean' ID, False otherwise (assumed False if missing)
+    * @param isCleanId True if `htid` represents a 'clean' ID, False otherwise
+    *                  (assumed False if missing)
+    * @param metsFileExt The file extension of the associated METS XML file
+    * @param volFileExt The file extension of the volume ZIP file
     * @param codec The codec to use for encoding and decoding the text (implicit)
+    * @return The text content of the volume wrapped in Success,
+    *         or Failure if an error occurred
+    */
-    * @return A pair representing the volume and its textual content wrapped in Success, or Failure if an error occurred */ def pairtreeToText(htid: String, pairtreeRootPath: File, isCleanId: Boolean = false)(implicit codec: Codec): Try[(PairtreeDocument, String)]
+  def pairtreeToText(htid: String, pairtreeRootPath: File, isCleanId: Boolean = false, metsFileExt: String = METS_XML_EXT, volFileExt: String = VOL_ZIP_EXT)(implicit codec: Codec): Try[String]

+  /**
+    * Retrieve full text (concatenated pages) from HT volume *
+    * @param pairtreeDoc The PairtreeDocument representing the volume
+    * @param pairtreeRootPath The root of the pairtree folder structure;<br>
+    *                         for example for a volume ID mdp.39015039688257, the corresponding
+    *                         volume ZIP file is:<br>
+    *                         [pairtreeRootPath]/mdp/pairtree_root/39/01/50/39/68/82/57/39015039688257/39015039688257.zip
+    * @param metsFileExt The file extension of the associated METS XML file
+    * @param volFileExt The file extension of the volume ZIP file
+    * @param codec The codec to use for encoding and decoding the text (implicit)
+    * @return The text content of the volume wrapped in Success,
+    *         or Failure if an error occurred
+    */
+  def pairtreeToText(pairtreeDoc: PairtreeDocument, pairtreeRootPath: File, metsFileExt: String = METS_XML_EXT, volFileExt: String = VOL_ZIP_EXT)(implicit codec: Codec): Try[String]
 ```